Present Perfect Tense

 Subject + has/have + 3rd form of main verb + Object.

 The formula is very simple.
-The subject is always followed by the auxiliary verb has/have and after the auxiliary verb, we put 3rd form of the main or lexical verb and then the object.
+The subject is always followed by the auxiliary verb has/have and after the auxiliary verb, we put the 3rd form of the main or lexical verb, and then the object.

 Negative Sentence